 Poets featured along the trails include Emily Brontë, Carlos Castaneda, Shel Silverstein, Gary Snyder and many more.
 If you find yourself inspired to write a poem or take a photo while on a Poetry Walk, share it with NOLS on Facebook.

 The Living Forest Trail and Peabody Creek Trail both start from the Olympic National Park Visitor Center in Port Angeles and offer pleasant 0.5 mile loops.
 In the spring, skunk cabbage, a native plant found along streams and other wet areas of the woods, blooms and provides vibrant color (and possibly scent) along the trails.

 The Spruce Railroad Trail begins at the end of East Beach Road on the north side of Lake Crescent.
-The trail, on which which bicycles and pets are permitted, follows an old railroad bed for 4 miles.
-More information about all of the trails and both areas of Olympic National Park can be found at the links below or by visiting the
+The trail, which bicycles and pets are permitted on, follows an old railroad bed for 4 miles.
+More information about all of the trails and areas of Olympic National Park can be found at the links below or by visiting the